jkulesza/peacock/README.md

 |                 **Other**                      |                        |                          |
 |     Monochromacy (total color blindness)       |          rare          |           rare           |

+Despite being quite rare, simulating monochromacy was included because it can also be used to evaluate the suitability of an image to display well when printed without color.

 # Why are there Python and C++ verions?

 The Python version (Peacock as `peacock.py`) came first as a proof of concept.